chrisconlin/Conlin_Latin102/translation2.md

 auxilium *rogavit*

-"Deianira, the wife of Hercules, could not cross the great river, which was named Evenus, and the centaur Nessus, who was the son of Ixion and Nubes, was asked to help."
+"Deianira, the wife of Hercules, could not cross the great river, which was named Evenus, and the centaur Nessus, who was the son of Ixion and Nubes, she asked him for help."

-Hic Deianiram sublatam
+Hic Deianiram

-> in flumine ipso
+> sublatam in flumine ipso

 uiolare uoluit.

-"As this centaur was carrying Deianira he wanted to rape her in the very river itself."
+"After she had been carried up in the river itself he wanted to rape her."

 huc Hercules cum interuenisset et Deianira cum fidem eius implorasset, Nessum sagittis confixit.

-> huc

-Hercules cum interuenisset
+> huc Hercules cum interuenisset

-> > et Deianira cum fidem eius implorasset
+> et Deianira cum fidem eius implorasset

 Nessum sagittis confixit